Using vVols with ONTAP

 VASA Provider Dashboard

 The VASA Provider includes a dashboard with performance and capacity information for individual vVols VMs.
-This information comes directly from ONTAP for the vVol files and LUNs, including latency, IOPS, throughput, and uptime for the top 5 VMs, and latency and IOPS for the top 5 datastores.
-It is enabled by default when using ONTAP 9.7 or later.
-It can take up to 30 minutes for initial data to be retrieved and displayed in the dashboard.
+This information comes directly from ONTAP for the vVol files and LUNs, including latency, IOPS, throughput, and more.
+It is enabled by default when using all currently supported versions of ONTAP 9.
+Note that after initial configuration it can take up to 30 minutes for data to populate the dashboard.

 Using ONTAP vVols with vSphere is simple and follows published vSphere methods (see Working with Virtual Volumes under vSphere Storage in VMware documentation for your version of ESXi).
 Here are a few additional practices to consider in conjunction with ONTAP.